Beware the Narcissistic Sociopath

 A sociopath doesn't care if he's benefitting anyone.
 Cold, calculating, and manipulative, he doesn't think about others at all unless they can benefit him.

 A narcissist believes he's great, that everything about him is magnificent.
-He knows with unwavering confidence even beyond conceit that he's benefitting everyone around him and more (Narcissistic Personality Disorder Symptoms, Diagnosis).
+He knows with unwavering confidence even beyond conceit that he's benefitting everyone around him and more (Narcissistic Personality Disorder Symptoms, Diagnosis.

 In reading a wide variety of literature, patterns become evident.
 It appears that it is a combination of these personalities that constitutes a narcissistic sociopath.
-Further, it's the description of narcissistic sociopath that is the common conceptualization of the psychopath.
+Further, it's the description of a narcissistic sociopath that is the common conceptualization of the psychopath.

 Traits of a Narcissistic Sociopath

 How do you spot a sociopathic narcissist?
 Watch for certain traits:

 - A driven quest for power.
 If a narcissistic sociopath cares about anything other than himself, it is destructive power and control over people.

 - Behaviors that seek love and admiration.
 To be sure, this isn't needy love.
 It's not even emotional love.
 It's superficial.
 A narcissistic sociopath sees love and admiration as power tools to manipulate and dominate (Do Sociopaths Even Have Feelings?).